vipulnaik/diet-exercise-health/notes/blood-gas-transport-primer.md

   (delivering it to tissues) and gains carbon dioxide (absorbing it from tissues).

-* Approximately 25% of the oxygen gets used up.
+* Approximately 25% of the oxygen gets extracted by tissues.
 This can be seen in the oxygen per unit blood measurement (that drops from 200 mL/L to 150 mL/L), as well as in the oxygen saturation (that drops from 98% to 75%).